-Students must wear correctly sized clothing, and uniforms should be cleaned, pressed, and without tears, holes or ragged edges.
+Students must wear correctly sized clothing and uniforms should be cleaned, pressed, and without tears, holes or ragged edges.
 Hair must be in the natural hair color range.
-No nose, lip, eyebrow, tongue, or other facial piercing are permitted.
+Hair ties and headbands must be a solid neutral color.
+No nose, lip, eyebrow, tongue, or other facial piercings are permitted.
 Earrings are allowable for young women.
 No visible tattoos are permitted.
 Hats may not be worn during the school day without prior permission from the student's grade level dean.